 - Cantonese Bopomofo

 Many Cantonese learners find it confusing which romanization to use.
 Since we have different native languages, we should choose a romanization which will best work for us.
 Carlos Douh used Yale romanization.
 The Yale romanization system, which was created for native English speakers and took into account the sound and six tones in Cantonese, was devised for them.
-So, better do research first on what romanization to use before learning Cantonese.
+So, first, research what romanization to use before learning Cantonese.

 Learn The Cantonese Structure; Speaking Is The Key

-In learning Cantonese, you don’t have to be to pressure yourself in learning the Cantonese structure.
+In learning Cantonese, you don’t have to be pressured to learn the Cantonese structure.
 You’ll gradually learn the structure upon learning how tones and sounds work.
 By practicing your speech with native speakers, you may master the basic sentence forms.
 Knowing that Cantonese grammar is pretty straightforward, you’ll easily get it.

 Learn Basic Vocabulary Through Writing Them Down